Sterling jumps as BoE's Bailey puts 'dampener' on negative rates expectations | Business

 Sterling jumps as BoE's Bailey puts 'dampener' on negative rates expectations

 Governor Andrew Bailey said on Tuesday there were "lots of issues" with cutting interest rates below zero and such a move could hurt banks.
-Sterling, already benefiting from improved risk appetite, jumped further to hit $1.3608, up 0.6% on the day.
+Sterling, already benefiting from improved risk appetite, rose above $1.36 on the back of Bailey's comments.
+By afternoon trade in London, it was up 0.8% on the day at $1.3628.

-Against the euro, it rose half a percent to 89.49 pence.
-Market pricing shows investors expect negative rates from Britain's central bank as early as May.
-Those expectations got pushed further out slightly after Bailey's comments.
+Against the euro, the pound rose 0.7% to 89.25 pence, its highest level against the single currency since Dec.
+27. Market pricing shows investors expect negative rates from Britain's central bank as early as May.
+Those expectations were pushed slightly further out after Bailey's comments.

 "There were some expectations in the market that the BoE could soon move in this direction (of negative rates)," said Neil Jones, head of FX sales at Mizuho Bank.
 "These headline comments have a put a dampener on negative rate expectations and participants are buying sterling back."